HyperDigimon/HyperDigimon.github.io/README.md

 If we reorganize or sell all or a portion of our assets, undergo a merger, or are acquired by another entity, we may transfer your information to the successor entity.
 If we go out of business or enter bankruptcy, your information would be an asset transferred or acquired by a third party.
 You acknowledge that such transfers may occur and that the transferee may decline honor commitments we made in this Privacy Policy.

 We are not responsible for the actions of third parties with whom you share personal or sensitive data, and we have no authority to manage or control third-party solicitations.
-If no longer wish to receive correspondence, emails or other communications from third parties, you are responsible for contacting the third party directly.
+If you no longer wish to receive correspondence, emails, or other communications from third parties, you are responsible for contacting the third party directly.

 ### TRACKING TECHNOLOGIES

 **Cookies and Web Beacons**

-We may use cookies, we beacons, tracking pixels, and other tracking technologies on the Application to help customize the Application and improve your experience.
+We may use cookies, web beacons, tracking pixels, and other tracking technologies on the Application to help customize the Application and improve your experience.
 When you access the Application, your personal information is not collected through the use of tracking technology.
 Most browsers are set to accept cookies by default.
 You can remove or reject cookies, but be aware that such action could affect the availability and functionality of the Application.
 You may not decline web beacons.
 However, they can be rendered ineffective by declining all cookies or by modifying your web browser's settings to notify you each time a cookie is tendered, permitting you to accept or decline cookies on an individual basis.

 **Internet-Based Advertising**

 Additionally, we may use third-party software to serve ads on the Application, implement email marketing campaigns, and manage other interactive marketing initiatives.
-This third-party softawre may use cookies or similar tracking technology to help manage and optimize your online experience with us.
-For more information about opting-out of internet-based ads, visit the Network Advertising Initiative Opt-Out Tool or Digital Advertising Alliance Opt-Out Tool.
+This third-party software may use cookies or similar tracking technology to help manage and optimize your online experience with us.
+For more information about opting out of internet-based ads, visit the Network Advertising Initiative Opt-Out Tool or Digital Advertising Alliance Opt-Out Tool.

 **Website Analytics**

-We may also partner with selected third-party vendors, such as ironSource to allow tracking technologies and remarketing services on the Application through the use of first party cookies and third-party cookies, to, among other things, analyze and track users' use of the Application, determine the popularity of certain content, and better understand online activity.
+We may also partner with selected third-party vendors, such as ironSource to allow tracking technologies and remarketing services on the Application through the use of first-party cookies and third-party cookies, to, among other things, analyze and track users' use of the Application, determine the popularity of certain content, and better understand online activity.
 By accessing the Application, you consent to the collection and use of your information by these third-party vendors.
 You are encouraged to review their privacy policy and contact them directly for responses to your questions.
 We do not transfer personal information to these third-party vendors.

-You should be aware that getting a new computer, installing a new browser, upgrading an existing browser, or erasing or otherwise altering you browser's cookies files may also clear certain opt-out cookies, plug-ins, or settings.
+You should be aware that getting a new computer, installing a new browser, upgrading an existing browser, or erasing or otherwise altering your browser's cookies files may also clear certain opt-out cookies, plug-ins, or settings.

 ### THIRD-PARTY WEBSITES

 The Application may contain links to third-party websites and applications of interest, including advertisements and external services, that are not affiliated with us.
 Once you have used these links to leave the Application, any information you provide to these third parties is not covered by this Privacy Policy, and we cannot guarantee the safety and privacy of your information.
-Before visiting and providing any information to any third-party websites, you should inform yourself of the privacy policies and practices (if any) of the third party responsible for that website, and should take those steps necessary to, in your discretion, protect the privacy of your information.
-We are not responsible for the content or privacy and security practices and policies of any third parties, including other sites, services or applications that may be linked to or from the Application.
+Before visiting and providing any information to any third-party websites, you should inform yourself of the privacy policies and practices (if any) of the third-party responsible for that website, and should take those steps necessary to, in your discretion, protect the privacy of your information.
+We are not responsible for the content or privacy and security practices and policies of any third parties, including other sites, services, or applications that may be linked to or from the Application.

 ### SECURITY OF YOUR INFORMATION

 We use administrative, technical, and physical security measures to help protect your personal information.
 While we have taken reasonable steps to secure the personal information you provide to us, please be aware that despite our efforts, no security measures are perfect or impenetrable, and no method of data transmission can be guaranteed against any interception or other type of misuse.
 Any information disclosed online is vulnerable to interception and misuse by unauthorized parties.
-Therefore, we cannot guarantee complete security if you provice personal information.
+Therefore, we cannot guarantee complete security if you provide personal information.

 ### POLICY FOR CHILDREN